eval/envied/README.md

 In order to let other developers easily bootstrap the application, you can assign defaults to variables.
 Defaults can be a value or a `Proc` (see example below).

 Note that 'easily bootstrap' is quite the opposite of 'fail-fast when not all ENV-variables are present'.
-Therefor you should explicitly state whén defaults are allowed:
+Therefore you should explicitly state when defaults are allowed:

 ```ruby
 # Envfile